swarajreddy10/Resume_Canvas/README.md

 <div align="center">

-## 🎨 Paint Your Future with CareerCanvas
+## 🎨 Paint Your Future with ResumeCanvas

 **Every great career starts with a great resume.**